Andy Griffith Show

 Dave Coulier: "RIP Andy Griffith.
 Thank you for all the laughs.
-I love Mayberry, and never knew that R.F.D. was for Rural Free Delivery."
+I love Mayberry, and never knew that R.F.D., stood for Rural Free Delivery."

 Andy Griffith created the wonderful winsome town of Mayberry.
 He created Andy Taylor a man who modeled justice, kindness and greatness.
 He won our respect and love.

 Which one of us would not wish Andy Taylor to be our Father?
 Compassion and attentiveness oozed from this man.
-His sense of humor and cajoling brightened our day and lifted the clouds during the times we shared together in Mayberry.
+His sense of humor and cajoling brightened our day and lifted the clouds as we spent time together in Mayberry.

-Thank you Andy for your vision for a little town that stood for all that was true and right in the world.
-Thank you for the dedication and energy you poured into your characters and the series.
+Thank you, Andy, for your vision of a little town that stood for all that was true and right in the world.
+Thank you for the dedication and energy poured into your characters and the series.
 We will never forget Mayberry or the man who made it all happen.

 Goodbye, Andy!
 Know that you brought JOY to our days and spoke lasting lessons into our lives.
 You were respected and held in high regard by many of us who never met you face to face.
 Your legacy lives on.